Page

 I really,

-the black background / harsh light images.
-The whole image
+with the black background / harsh light images.
+The

-decomposes into a couple dozen brush strokes, yet the light
+whole image decomposes into a couple dozen brush strokes,

 |

-included this particular image not because I like it but more
+this particular image not because I like it but more because

 I apply the brush strokes effect (and then tweak them as